How to become a Bear Smart Community

-We lure bears in with an easy meal and punish them with death for accepting our invitation. – Sylvia Dolson, Get Bear Smart Society
+We lure bears in with an easy meal and punish them with death for accepting our invitation. – Sylvia Dolson, past ED, Get Bear Smart Society

 A brochure outlining the Bear Smart Community Program, as well as a technical background report, were prepared to provide more detailed information and help communities become Bear Smart.
 (See the B.C.
 Ministry of Environment’s website for more details.)

 The Bear Smart Community Program is based on fulfilling a short list of criteria to be recognized as “Bear Smart.”
 The responsibility to manage human-bear conflicts rests with everyone and will require participation from the provincial (or state) governments, municipal governments and local citizens to be successful.

 - Complete a bear hazard assessment.

 - Prepare a human-bear conflict management plan that is designed to address the bear hazards and land-use conflicts identified in the previous step.